 Little tastes better than freshly harvested, home grown tubers.
 Growing in containers enables gardeners of all abilities to enjoy this experience, even if space is at a premium.

 Growing potatoes in containers is a great solution if space is at a premium.
 Like no dig gardening, it is also far less labor intensive than other methods.
-A great way of making use of potatoes that would otherwise go to waste growing potatoes in containers allows everyone to enjoy the lush foliage and great taste of home grown tubers.
+A great way of making use of seed potatoes that would otherwise go to waste, growing potatoes in containers allows everyone to enjoy the lush foliage and great taste of home grown tubers from your potato plants.